 Babyproofing Checklist: What Do You Really Need?

 For the most part, mom-friends have told me to wait till Riley shows me what to babyproof, but it has resulted in almost daily Amazon orders (you can shop our storefront here).
 Riley learns something new everyday exploring every room in the house and although she is always supervised, it’s nice to know that there is nothing that will cause her any harm in a quick flash.
 The best tip we were given was to get down to your child’s level to see what to actually babyproof from their perspective.
 These are the things we noticed immediately in each room:

 Babyproofing Items For Almost Every Room:

-Outlet Covers Safety Plugs (pack of 24) – I spent way too much googling and reading reviews for baby proofing outlets, but these are cheap, come in a pack of 24 and are so easy to use.
+I spent way too much googling and reading reviews for baby proofing outlets, but these are cheap, come in a pack of 24 and are so easy to use.
 So far, Riley can’t get them off and we really don’t mind the look of them.
 So glad we didn’t splurge for the fancy ones.

 For any outlets in use that your baby has access to should be covered.
 We have an outlet right next to the crib for the abby monitor so we’ve covered it this highly rated outlet cover.
 If you can reconfigure the room to hide the outlets behind furniture that would help too but it doesn’t work in her room.
 We loved this cover so much we’ve ordered two more!